awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 # Changing a Key Policy<a name="key-policy-modifying"></a>

-You can change the key policy for a customer master key \(CMK\) in your AWS account by using the AWS Management Console or the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) API operation\.
+You can change the key policy for a customer master key \(CMK\) in your AWS account by using the AWS Management Console or the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.
 You cannot use these techniques to change the key policy of a CMK in a different AWS account\.

 When changing a key policy, keep in mind the following rules:
 + You can view the key policy for an [AWS managed CMK](concepts.md#aws-managed-cmk) or a [customer managed CMK](concepts.md#customer-cmk), but you can only change the key policy for a customer managed CMK\.
 The policies of AWS managed CMKs are created and managed by the AWS service that created the CMK in your account\.